posm/OpenMapKitWebsite/_includes/additionalresources.md

 ## Additional Resources

-The team is working hard on the OMK & POSM project.
+The team is working hard on OpenMapKit and POSM.
 Right now the best place to find out more is in the source code repository itself and related wiki pages.

 ### Source Code